Medical Records: Frequently Asked Questions

 Question: How can I obtain copies or review my medical record?

-to Release Protected Health Information form is required.
+Health Information request is required.

-Click here to download in English.
+Click here to download the authorization in English.

-or complete the authorization form in person.
+the authorization request in person.

 Click here for a Guide to Obtaining Your Medical Records which includes step-by-step